Grazulex/laravel-turbomaker/SECURITY.md

 ## Supported Versions

-We provide security updates for the following versions of Laravel Arc:
+We provide security updates for the following versions of Laravel TurboMaker:

 | Version | Supported          |
 | ------- | ------------------ |